 Let's start by saying that a dog's breed is not a reliable indicator of whether the dog will be "good" or "bad" with children.
 A lot of this type of sentiment comes from misinformation, both online and elsewhere, born of confirmation bias or a bad experience, etc.

 Video of the Day

-Any breed of dog can be perfectly fine to have in a household with a child or multiple children, because it really comes down to the dog's temperament, personality, and history.
-It's also always a good idea to prepare children for dealing with a dog (whether it's a puppy or adult), and to get a qualified trainer to do some training with the whole family once you get a dog.
+Any breed of dog can be perfectly fine to have in a household with a child or multiple children because it really comes down to the dog's temperament, personality, and history.
+It's also always a good idea to prepare children for dealing with a dog (whether it's a puppy or an adult).
+Consider hiring a qualified trainer to do some training with the whole family once you get a dog.
 This will make the entire experience easier on everyone, including the new dog!

-According to a 2001 report by the CDC (one of the most recent reports on non-fatal dog bites by the CDC), approximately 154, 625, or 42% of, dog bites occurred among children under 14 years of age that year, with the rate "significantly higher" for boys than for girls.
+According to a 2001 report by the CDC (one of the most recent reports on non-fatal dog bites by the CDC), approximately 154, 625, or 42 percent of dog bites occurred among children under 14 years of age that year, with the rate "significantly higher" for boys than for girls.

 Dog personality traits